 Critical Questions to Ensure a Hearty Meal Plan

 Questions are useful because they provide the impetus for you to think creatively.
 They give you a starting point and your brain, without thinking, responds to your thought, creating an internal conversation.
 As such, here are some questions to consider.

 How do I eat at home already?
 Some people just microwave frozen meals for food.
 Others cook at every meal.
 This question serves to provide a framework of guidance for cooking your meal.
 Some want to cook as quick as possible.
 Others prefer to enjoy the process and stew over it.
 With backpacking, you will have to compromise some of this.

 What would I really enjoy eating?
 Personally, I really enjoy rice, so I bring it with me on every trip.
 It fills me up and provides all the energy I need for the next day.
 You already know what you like, so bring it!
 There is no reason why you should not savor what you eat while backpacking.

 How do I pack light, eat well, and eat nutritiously?
 Just because you are in the wild does not mean you have to totally forgo good food.
 There is plenty of delicious, healthy, and inexpensive food nearby.
 It is all a matter of exploiting the resources available to you.

-As I have said in previous articles, please comment if you have any thoughts or think I missed anything.
+As I have said in previous articles, please comment if you have any thoughts or think I missed anything and remember to share this piece if you enjoyed it.
 This article is meant to serve you.

 Otherwise, Congratulations!
 You now know how to properly plan and prepare your backpacking meals.
 Your meals will be nutritious, tasty, and light.
 While other backpackers will be drudging along, you will be spright and limber, looking forward to each and every day.
 Proper eating is an essential component of every memorable backpacking trip.